goodok/fastai_sparse/INSTALL.md

-### Pre instalation
+### Pre installation

-It would be nice if ~/.cache/pip is cleared if any problems encounters during instalation .
+It would be nice if ~/.cache/pip is cleared if any problems encounters during installation .

 ```bash
 mv ~/.cache/pip ~/.cache/pip.bak